AleDiBen/BFShift/README.md

 # BFShift
-A super simple BruteForce script for shift ciphers by @AleDiBen & @Omnicrist.
+A super simple bruteforce script for shift ciphers by @AleDiBen & @Omnicrist.

 ## Description
-This Python 3 script to encode/decode arbitrary strings with a shift cipher (i.e. Caesar Cipher, ROT-13, etc.).
+This Python 3 script to encode/decode arbitrary strings using a shift cipher (i.e. Caesar Cipher, ROT-13, etc.).

 ## Features
 The following features are supported